weiweiweiopen/peach-blossom-spring/README.md

 - the public game is playable online;
 - NPC and campfire conversations can use recent dialogue context;
-- source links are filtered so the game should not force unrelated links when no reliable source is found;
 - zine generation, map/archive entry points, and the local wiki-memory workflow are still being refined;
-- the Question Pet is connected to the shared-memory traversal lint and acts as a monitor for the player's current question;
+- the Question Pet is connected to the shared-memory traversal lint and acts as a monitor for the player's current question but not fully functioning yet.
-- the next work is to keep simplifying the public explanation, improve source coverage, and make the local shared-memory workflow easier for non-technical users.

-The goal is not to finish a perfect archive.
-The goal is to keep a living garden where small community knowledge can be asked, cited, repaired, and passed on.